 If you do any type of work on a computer, chances are you have received or sent someone a PDF.
 PDFs are useful because they are compatible on almost any platform or software, and maintain their original formatting.
 However, the drawback of PDFs is they cannot be easily edited.
-If you need to make a minor change to a file such as a signing a PDF or removing text, then there are a plenty of paid and free PDF editing tools, including PDF Pro.
+If you need to make a minor change to a file such as a signing a PDF, splitting a PDF, or removing text, then there are a plenty of paid and free PDF editing tools, including PDF Pro.

 Every now and then you may need to make significant changes to a file.
 In this case, your best option may be to convert your PDF to a Microsoft Word document.
 This essentially serves as a workaround that allows you to make the necessary changes to your file in a Word doc, and then you can save or convert it back to PDF if needed.